Shakaet/Cats-Dog_API_website/README.md

 ## Project Name
 ### Peddy: Adopt Your Best Friend

-## Short description of the project
+## Short Description of the Project
 ### Peddy is a web application designed to help users find and adopt pets.
 The platform brings families together by providing a streamlined and informative adoption process.
 Users can browse various pets, sort them by price, and initiate the adoption process seamlessly.

-## 5 key features of the project
+## 5 key Features of the Project
 ### 1.**Dynamic Category Navigation**: Fetches categories from an API and dynamically generates category buttons.
 ### 2.**Pet Data Display**: Loads and displays pet data with details such as breed, birth date, gender, and price.
 ### 3.**Sort by Price**: Allows users to sort pets by price, helping them find the best deal for their budget.